-Westcliffe is a wonderful destination to retreat to for a weekend (or week) of camping at the base of the Sangre de Cristo Mountains.
-Surrounded by the San Isabel National Forest, there are many great campgrounds and even dispersed camping to accommodate your trip.
+Westcliffe is a wonderful destination to camp at the base of the Sangre de Cristo Mountains.
+Surrounded by the San Isabel National Forest, there are many excellent campgrounds and even dispersed camping to accommodate your trip.

 The area is full of unique communities to explore like Westcliffe’s neighbor Silver Cliff.
-Aside from the natural beauty and friendly locals that inhabit the region, both Westcliffe and Silver Cliff are dark sky communities.
+Aside from the natural beauty and friendly locals inhabiting the region, Westcliffe and Silver Cliff are dark-sky communities.
 This means there is little light pollution around and you can see the stars amazingly well.
-Add to that the thousands and thousands of acres in which to roam in the San Isabel National Forest, and there’s enough reason to take a trip to Custer County.
+Add to that the thousands and thousands of acres to roam in the San Isabel National Forest, and there’s enough reason to take a trip to Custer County.

-Westcliff lies less than 3 hours south from Denver, so it’s easy enough to reach highway driving the whole way.
+Westcliff lies less than 3 hours south of Denver, so it’s easy enough to reach the highway driving the whole way.
 Either take I-25 to Colorado Springs and then start detouring southwest via CO-115.
-Or take a slightly different route but similar time behind the wheels by going all the way to Pueblo on I-25 and west at CO-96.
+Or take a slightly different route but a similar time behind the wheel by going all the way to Pueblo on I-25 and west at CO-96.
 The latter takes you over the Frontier Pathways, a national scenic byway.
-The route T-shaped byway, has a detour on route to Westcliffe that detours south on CO-165, passing a beautiful Lake Isabel, the town of Rye and ending at I-25 in Colorado City.
+The T-shaped byway, has a detour on route to Westcliffe that detours south on CO-165, passing a beautiful Lake Isabel, the town of Rye, and ending at I-25 in Colorado City.

 List of campgrounds by Westcliffe, Rye, Cotopaxi and Coaldale, CO, in order of proximity: